 My Promise

 I am committed to using sustainable farming methods and nurturing the soil biome and our field ecosystem to reduce pest pressure.
-We are fortunate that pest pressure in our flower field is typically low.
+We are fortunate that pest pressure in our flower field has typically been low.
 In the case of our Dahilas, insect pressure has mainly been from Japanese Beetles that chew the petals.
 We overcome this by bagging our blooms with organza bags.
 While this ensures our blooms are pristine, be mindful that the remainder of the plant is still exposed to insects.

 I meticulously sterilize all tools with 10% bleach solution between plants at all stages of production.